New England Journal of Medicine June 26, 2014

 Medical Student

-What is the primary physiological mechanism by which atrial fibrillation (AF) leads to an increased risk of ischemic stroke, and why does this make it a critical finding in patients with an initially 'cryptogenic' stroke?
+What is the pathophysiological mechanism by which paroxysmal atrial fibrillation leads to cryptogenic stroke, and why does detecting it change the secondary prevention strategy?

 Key Response